Matplotlib / Seaborn Notebook

 plt.show()

-Run these together at the start of any analysis — correlation heatmap for a numeric overview, scatter matrix to visually confirm which correlations are real vs. driven by a few outliers.
+Run these together at the start of any analysis.
+The correlation heatmap gives you a numeric overview, and the scatter matrix lets you check which links are real vs. driven by a few outliers.